Welcome to Vernon Physiotherapy & Rehab’s Patient Guide for Parkinson’s Disease Rehabilitation.

 - how Parkinson’s Disease affects the body

-- what rehabilitation for Parkinson’s Disease consists of
+- rehabilitation for Parkinson’s Disease consists of

-- what type of research is occurring for Parkinson’s Disease
+- research related to Parkinson’s Disease

 What is Parkinson’s Disease?

-History of PD
+History of Parkinson's Disease

 Signs and Symptoms

-- slowness of movements (bradykinesia)
+- slowness of movements and speed (bradykinesia)

-- inability to get movements going (akinesia)
+- delayed ability to perform desired movements (akinesia)

-- loss of automatic movements such as blinking, or swinging arms when walking
+- loss of automatic movements such as blinking or swinging arms when walking

 - decline in automatic facial expressions (facial masking)